 With limited funds available, the State was very deliberate in its assessment of demand for housing recovery funds.
 In order to address the demand for housing, the State coupled outreach efforts with a detailed assessment of damage at the unit level.
 This allowed the State to understand the demand for housing repairs in monetary terms and related support to households.
-To estimate the demand for housing rehabilitation, the State analyzed the FEMA Individual Assistance dataset, SBA disaster home and business loan dataset, as well as NFIP claims data for Disaster 4273.
-FEMA Individual Assistance data accurately reflects the impact of a disaster on a population by illustrating the number of registrations and the number of households approved for housing assistance.
-SBA disaster home loan data reflects registrations and applications for loans which result in valuations of verified loss that are more accurate to scale than FEMA verified loss calculations.
+To estimate the demand for housing rehabilitation, the State analyzed the FEMA Individual Assistance data set, SBA disaster home and business loan dataset, as well as NFIP claims data for Disaster 4273.
+FEMA Individual Assistance data accurately reflects registrations and applications for loans which result in valuations of verified loss that are more accurate to scale than FEMA verified loss calculations.
 Finally, NFIP claim data provides the state with one component necessary to perform the duplication of benefits calculation for the affected population and potential CDBG-DR applicant pool.